Updated in Feb 2019

 - Monthly radiology meeting

-- Training in bronchoscopy is good, with more than adequate experience gained in diagnostic bronchoscopy, including endobronchial biopsy.
-There is also access to training in EBUS.
-Transbronchial biopsy is rarely done, and there in no interventional bronchoscopy.
+- Training in bronchoscopy is ‘excellent’, with more than adequate experience gained in diagnostic bronchoscopy, including endobronchial biopsy.
+There is no interventional bronchoscopy.

 - This is a good place for training in bronchoscopy for an ST3 or ST4.